caina-machado/caina-machado/README.md

 ## What am I studying 📚

 I started studying Java in the backend and React (together with html, css and vanilla js) in the frontend, but in December of 2020 I was able to get my first job as Trainee Developer at T2M - Test To Market and focused on studying API development with .NET and C#.
-I also study Node.js because I like javascript's versatility
+I also study React for frontend development

 ## How can I help you? 🤝